 The Penn State researchers rigorously tested the performance of the machine-learning models with locally sourced smartphones in the typical high light and temperature settings of an African farm.
 In these tests,

 the app was shown to be twice as good as human experts at making accurate diagnoses,

 and it increased the ability of farmers to discover problems on their farms.

 Diagnose crop diseases, even without an internet connection

 Integration of TensorFlow, open-source software for numerical computation using data flow graphs.

 Integration of satellite weather data to predict weather condition

-Power BI to present recorded diseases data on the map so scientist at Penn State can take decision and inform respective government to take precautionary action.
+Power BI to present recorded disease data on the map so scientists at Penn State can take decisions and inform the respective government to take precautionary action.